The broken sample problem revisited: Proof of a conjecture by Bai-Hsing and high-dimensional extensions: Introduction

 More recently, significant research has been devoted to the Gaussian model~\cite{zeynep2022detecting,elimelech2023phase,paslev2023testing,elimelech2024detection} under the special case of equal sample sizes $m=n$.
-The state-of-the-art results are summarized in~\prettyref{tab:summarize_sota_gaussian}.
+The state-of-the-art results are summarized in~Table~\ref{tab:summarize_sota_gaussian}.
 Despite these advancements, notable gaps still remain between the existing necessary and sufficient conditions for strong detection.
 In particular, even the correct scaling for the strong detection threshold remains unclear in the simple setting with fixed dimension $d$.

-In this paper, we study a more general setting where $\calX$ and $\calY$ can be any two possibly different spaces, and $\sfP_{X,Y}$ is an arbitrary joint distribution with potentially non-identical marginals $\sfP_X$ and $\sfP_Y$.
+In this paper, we study a more general setting where ${\mathcal{X}}$ and ${\mathcal{Y}}$ can be any two possibly different spaces, and ${\mathsf{P}}_{X,Y}$ is an arbitrary joint distribution with potentially non-identical marginals ${\mathsf{P}}_{X}$ and ${\mathsf{P}}_{Y}$.
 We further allow the sample sizes to be unequal, focusing on the proportional regime where $m=\alpha n$ for some constant $\alpha \in (0,1]$.